MikaelTornwall/analytica/documentation/architecture.md

 ### Create user

-User can be created by clicking the Create new user button on the application login page and then feeding in username and password.
+A User can be created by clicking the Create new user button on the application login page and then feeding in username and password.
 After the user clicks the Add button, the following actions are going to be executed to create a new user account:

 ![class diagram](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/create_sequence.png?raw=true)

-After this the user will be directed to the login scene, where they can use their newly created credential to access the tool.
+After this, the user will be directed to the login scene, where they can use their newly created credential to access the tool.

 ### Login

-User can log in on the login view by typing valid credentials into login form and clicking login button.
-After the user click the Login button, the following actions are going to be executed for the user to be able to access the tool:
+The User can log in on the login view by typing valid credentials into login form and clicking login button.
+After the user clicks the Login button, the following actions are going to be executed for the user to be able to access the tool:

 ![class diagram](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/login_sequence.png?raw=true)

-After this the user will be directed to the application dashboard.
+After this, the user will be directed to the application dashboard.

 ### New event

-User can create a new event in the events view by typing in the event information and clicking the Add event button.
+The User can create a new event in the events view by typing the event information and clicking the Add event button.
 After clicking the button, the following actions are being executed to create a new event:

 ![class diagram](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/newevent_sequence.png?raw=true)

-After successful event creation user can view event details in the Events view and view updated statistics on the dashboard view.
+After a successful event creation the user can view event details in the Events view and view updated statistics on the dashboard view.

 ## Database